 The impact gun violence has on young people in the US is devastating.
-American children and teenagers are 4 times more likely to die by gunfire than their counterparts in Canada, 7 times more likely than young people in Israel, and 65 times more likely to be killed with a gun than children and teenagers in the United Kingdom.1
+American children and teenagers are 4 times more likely to die by gunfire than their counterparts in Canada, 7 times more likely than young people in Israel, and 65 times more likely to be killed with a gun than children and teenagers in the United Kingdom.

 This is not normal.
 This is not acceptable.

-It's time we say ENOUGH!
+With it, together we will say ENOUGH!

 MIDDLE + HS STUDENTS WRITE & SUBMIT

 SHORT PLAYS ON GUN VIOLENCE

 FINALISTS WHO WILL HAVE THIER PLAYS PUBLISHED AND READ ACROSS THE COUNTRY

 Winning playwrights receive a $500 stipend for their play.

 The plays chosen by the Selection Committee will be staged in dozens of communities across the country in the #ENOUGH Nationwide Reading.

 Play will be published by Playscripts in a collected anthology that will be licensed for future productions.